Part 3 of a three-part series on intake operations: Response Time | Form Design | Follow-Up

 The shift that changes the math is treating follow-up as an automated workflow rather than a manual task.

-When follow-up is a task, it depends on the person assigned to do it — their workload, their memory, their discipline.
-When follow-up is a system, it happens because the system is designed to make it happen.
+When follow-up is a task, it depends on the person assigned to do it: workload, memory, discipline.
+When follow-up is a system, it happens because the workflow is designed to make it happen.
 The lead enters the pipeline.
 The sequence starts.
 Each step triggers automatically unless someone marks the lead as contacted, scheduled, or closed.
-Nothing falls through because there's no gap for it to fall through.
+Leads are less likely to sit untouched because the next action is already defined.

-This doesn't mean the contact itself is automated.
+The contact itself does not have to be automated.
 The phone calls are still human.
 The conversations are still personal.
-What's automated is the scheduling — making sure the right lead gets the right attempt at the right time, and that no lead sits untouched because someone forgot.
+What gets automated is the scheduling: making sure the right lead gets the right attempt at the right time, and that no lead sits untouched because someone forgot.

 The firm that automates follow-up scheduling and keeps the human contact personal gets both advantages: the consistency of a system and the quality of a real conversation.
 The firm that depends on human memory for both scheduling and contact gets neither consistently.